Exploited7/outlook-account-creator/README.md

 - open the config and fill it , solver value is the used solver name and capKey value is the clientkey of you the used solver, other values are clean and readable.
 - add proxies in input/proxies.txt filr , must be residential and follow this format : user:pass@ip:port
 - run main.py , enjoy using it

+  # ❗ if the accounts not being created so thats ip problem . ( Genned but not created )

 - leave a star for the repo if worked as needed

 - **❗ Reach me on discord : @justmanooo for paid projects or if you need help ❗**